tanzquotient/website/docs/dev/setup.md

 ## Local Development (do *not* use in production)

+### PyCharm

 Install a local IDE.
 I highly recommend to use [PyCharm](https://www.jetbrains.com/pycharm/).
-The full version only has Django support and is free for educational purposes
+The full version has Django support and is free for educational purposes.

-.
+To get the educational version, go to [PyCharm Student](https://www.jetbrains.com/shop/eform/students) and fill out the form using an official @ethz.ch mail address.
+After completing, you will receive an e-mail from JetBrains with a link to confirm your request.
+If all works well, you will receive another e-mail with further instructions on how to set up a JetBrains user account.

+Finally you can download PyCharm Professional Edition and activate it using your account.

+### Start local server

 Run message passing server RabbitMQ (once started, it runs in background)

 	sudo rabbitmq-server